micado-scale/component_submitter/documentation/_build/html/_sources/project.rst.txt

  - translate()
  - execute()
+ - undeploy()
- - unbuild()
+ - cleanup()

 Translate
 ----------

-This method should create a configuration file for your external component, and store it in the output_configs directory located in the package where all the configuration file from the different other Adaptors are.
+This method should create a configuration file for your external component, and store it in the files/output_configs directory located in the package where all the configuration file produced by the different other Adaptors are.
 This configuration file should be named after an ID that can be generated with the generator we provide, or another one you'd like.
 This method return this ID.

 Execute
 --------